Like all good things, your car’s brake rotors aren’t designed to last forever.

 - Carefully lower your car onto its wheels.

-- Bed-in your brake pads according to the pads manufacturer’s recommendations or our guide on How to Bed-In Brake Pads.
+- Bed-in your brake pads per the pad manufacturer’s recommendations, or according to our guide on How to Bed-In Brake Pads.

 - Stop your car confidently and quietly.